The Bus and Bus Related Equipment and Facilities and Low-No Programs

 Eligible recipients include direct recipients that operate fixed route bus service or that allocate funding to fixed route bus operators; state or local governmental entities; and federally recognized Indian tribes that operate fixed route bus service that are eligible to receive direct grants under 5307 and 5311.

 Subrecipients include eligible recipients that receive grant funding under the formula or discretionary programs may allocate amounts from the grant to subrecipients that are public agencies or private nonprofit organizations engaged in public transportation.

 Capital projects to replace, rehabilitate and purchase buses, vans, and related equipment, and to construct bus-related facilities, including technological changes or innovations to modify low or no emission vehicles or facilities.

 49 U.S.C.
 Section 5339 / FAST Act Section 3017

-Funds remain available for obligation for three fiscal years.
-This includes the fiscal year in which the amount is made available or appropriated plus two additional years.
+Funds remain available for obligation for four fiscal years.
+This includes the fiscal year in which the amount is made available or appropriated plus three additional years.

 Allocation of Funding

 There are three components to this program.
 The first is a continuation of the formula bus program established on under MAP-21.
 The remaining two components include the bus and bus facilities competitive program based on asset age and condition, and a low or no emissions bus deployment program.
 A solicitation of proposals for competitive funding including requirements and procedures was published in an annual Notice of Funding Opportunity (NOFO) on March 29, 2016.